 - Any material used in a piece of work, of any form, that is not the original thought of the author should be fully referenced in the work and attributed to its source.
 The material should either be quoted directly or paraphrased.
 Either way, an explicit citation of the work referred to should be provided, in the text, in a footnote, or both.
-Not to do so is to commit plagiarism. - When taking notes from any source it is very important to record the precise words or ideas that are being used and their precise sources. - While the Internet often offers a wide range of possibilities for researching particular themes, it also requires particular attention to be paid to the distinction between one's own work and the work of others.
-Particular care should be taken to keep track of the source of the electronic information obtained from the Internet or other electronic sources and ensure that it is explicitly and correctly acknowledged.
+Not to do so is to commit plagiarism. - When taking notes from any source it is very important to record the precise words or ideas that are being used and their precise sources. - While the Internet and particularly generative Artificial Intelligence tools now offer a wide range of possibilities for researching particular themes, it also requires particular attention to be paid to the distinction between one's own work and the work of others.
+Particular care should be taken to keep track of the source of the electronic information obtained from the Internet or other electronic sources and ensure that it is explicitly and correctly acknowledged and that it is interpreted, scrutinised, and backed up by trackable evidence gathered by the author